tryan225/consul/website/source/docs/enterprise/backups/index.html.md

 # Automated Backups

+-> **Note**: This feature is available in all versions of [Consul Enterprise](https://www.hashicorp.com/products/consul/).

-[Consul Enterprise](https://www.hashicorp.com/consul.html) enables you to run the snapshot agent within your environment as a service (Systemd as an example) or scheduled through other means.
+Consul Enterprise enables you to run the snapshot agent within your environment as a service (Systemd as an example) or scheduled through other means.
 Once running, the snapshot agent service operates as a highly available process that integrates with the snapshot API to automatically manage